U.S. Department of State Seal

 Medical Tourism and Elective Surgery

-• Medical tourism is a rapidly growing industry.
-People seeking health care overseas should understand that medical systems operate differently from those in the United States and are not subject to the same rules and regulations.
-Anyone interested in traveling for medical purposes should consult with their local physician before traveling and visit the U.S. Centers for Disease Control and Prevention website for more information on Medical Tourism.
+• Medical tourism in Malaysia is growing rapidly.
+Medical systems operate differently from those in the United States and are not subject to the same rules and regulations.
+Consult your local physician before traveling for medical treatment.
+Visit the U.S. Centers for Disease Control and Prevention website for more information on Medical Tourism.

 • Visit the U.S. Centers for Disease Control and Prevention website for information on Medical Tourism, the risks of medical tourism, and what you can do to prepare before traveling to Malaysia.

-• We strongly recommend supplemental MEDEVAC insurance to cover medical evacuation in the event of unforeseen medical complications.
+• We strongly recommend MEDEVAC insurance to cover medical evacuation in the event of unforeseen medical complications.

 • Your legal options in case of malpractice are very limited in Malaysia.